path2prod/java-streams/README.md

 ### 23 - Bonus Challenges

-* Implement a mini SQL-like query engine using streams.
-Input: Data source and query specification.
 * Create a reactive stream processing system using Java streams and CompletableFuture.
 * Implement MapReduce patterns using Java streams for distributed data processing simulations.
 * Build a text search engine with ranking using streams and functional programming concepts.
 Input: Corpus of documents and search query.